Brightcove

 Where to begin?
 This seems to be the top question marketers have about video.
 The best advice I have is, “begin where you are.”
 Think of video as one of the mightiest tools in your marketing toolbox, and start using it with your existing strategies.
 For example, if you already have a great nurture campaign in place, add video to one or more of your emails.
 Or if you’re targeting prospects through Facebook advertising, switch out your text-based ad for a video rich equivalent.
 When getting started, assess what content could be more effective if delivered or enhanced with video, and make the switch.

-1. Video Organization is Key
+1. Video Content Management is Key

 Back End Organization - For Your Sanity